Prasanthkota165/Group_H_SUDOKU-GENERATOR/README.md

-Organization Carleton University, Ottawa, ON, Canada Authors: Mathieu Falardeau Gabriel Seyoum Prasanth Kota Rishith Rao
+Organization Carleton University, Ottawa, ON, Canada Authors: Mathieu Falardeau, Gabriel Seyoum, Prasanth Kota, Rishith Rao

 Sudoku Generator software creates Sodoku puzzles, various puzzles are generated based on the difficulty levels, where the Easy game only